Do you struggling with overcoming procrastination. Me too!

-Today was one of those days when I literally wanted to do anything except work on furniture painting.
+Today is one of those days when I literally wanted to do anything except work on furniture painting.
 I’m not kidding.
 I cleaned my house instead and I HATE to clean.
-I was in full procrastination mode.
+Full procrastination mode!

 It did not serve any of goals to tidy my kitchen or clean my toilet (see that’s how bad it was – I chose cleaning my

 toilet).
 Yet every time I thought about the work I HAD to do I felt overwhelmed and under-motivated.
 Have you been there too?
 That day when you know you have a stack of work overflowing, yet somehow nothing you need to get done gets done?

 So what do I need to do to get through this massive derailment of my goals?
 How to I overcome procrastination?